 Located around 15-kilometers away from the small Egyptian town of Taba, near the border with neighboring Eilat in Israel, is a piece of picture-perfect paradise.
 Fjord Bay is the ideal location for diving, whether you have hundreds of hours of diving experience under your belt or you fancy giving it a go for the first time.

 The reason this place is such an amazing spot to dive in is down to the massive bed of coral that lies at the bottom of the fjord.
 An impressive 24-meters in depth, it’s hard to believe the sheer amount of fish and the diversity of marine life that lives among the reef.

 It’s nice to know that a healthy reef is an indication of clean water and good ecological balance.
 The fjord itself is a deep blue cove that is protected on three sides by a mountain range, which is great for hiking and taking in panoramic views over the fjord.

-If you are looking for a stunning spot to do some snorkeling or diving, then Ras Abu Galoum is a brilliant choice.
+If you are looking for a stunning spot to do some snorkeling or diving in Egypt, then Ras Abu Galoum is a brilliant choice.
 Situated close to a traditional Bedouin settlement – around 15-kilometers from the small coastal town of Dahab on the southeast coast of the Sinai Peninsula – is this sparklingly blue patch of ocean.

 This desert diving paradise is a feast for the eyes; the stunning seascape contrasts brilliantly with the arid rocky land and makes for a very special spot to visit.
 Arrive across the desert on camel-back before diving into the depths of the Red Sea, and experience for yourself the magnificence of its underwater landscape.